cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 The result, ten years after the introduction of ACME and the completion of its standardization process in 2019, is that ACME has become the primary means by which all public certificate authorities—both free and commercial—rely on for their transition to an automated future of issuing short-lived certificates.

 Effectively, until march 2026, the maximum lifespan of a public TLS server certificate has been set to 398 days by the CA/B Forum, the organization that set the rules for public certificate authorities.
-After the vote of the [ballot SC081](https://cabforum.org/2025/04/11/ballot-sc081v3-introduce-schedule-of-reducing-validity-and-data-reuse-periods/) at the CA/B Forum, the certificate lifespan will decrease gradually to reach 47 days in March 2029.
+After the vote of the [ballot SC081](https://cabforum.org/2025/04/11/ballot-sc081v3-introduce-schedule-of-reducing-validity-and-data-reuse-periods/) at the CA/B Forum in April 2025, it has decided that the certificate lifespan will decrease gradually to reach 47 days in March 2029.
 And the automation provided by ACME seems to be one of the main identified levers to help organizations to adapt to this drastic reduction in the lifespan of public TLS server certificates.

 ### Created at Let's Encrypt, adopted everywhere